Please select your country of residence or delivery country.

 • BING ADS

-On the basis of our legitimate interests (i.e. interest in the analysis, optimisation and economic operation of our online offer within the meaning of Art.
+On the basis of our legitimate interests (i.e., interest in the analysis, optimization, and economic operation of our online offer within the meaning of Art.
 6 para.
 1 lit. f.
 UK GDPR), we use the conversion and tracking tool "Bing Ads" of Microsoft Corporation, One Microsoft Way, Redmond, WA 98052-6399, USA, within our online offer.

 We only learn the total number of users who clicked on a Bing ad and were then redirected to the conversion page.
 No IP addresses are stored.
 No personal information on the identity of users is disclosed.
 Microsoft is certified under the Privacy Shield Agreement and thus offers a guarantee to comply with UK data protection law (å).